 Estate Planning is a list of instructions that YOU prepare as to how you want your assets to be divided after your death.

-The list of instructions about your estate forms part of your will and will be used as the foundation for the executors of your estate when you pass on.
+The list of instructions about your estate forms part of your last will and will be used as the foundation for the executors of your estate when you pass on.
 The list of instructions will cover all of your assets and can be a complicated legal document, especially when it comes to estate taxes and money that may be due to the federal government by your heirs.
 Your estate planning takes care of all of that.

 How Does Estate Planning Start?

 A revocable living trust can help you avoid lengthy probate in your state.
 It provides for a set of instructions that you can change.
 It ensures your privacy and helps to ensure that your wishes are carried out exactly.
 Estate planning also helps to organize your financial affairs.
-Something as simple as having your title deeds, bank account details and copies of all investments are held in your living trust so that your beneficiaries and loved ones do not have to try and find them after your passing.
+Something as simple as having your title deeds, bank account details and copies of all investments held in your living trust can save your beneficiaries and loved ones do not have to try and find them after your passing.

-Your Estate Planning Should Include
+What Should Your Estate Planning Include?

 All of your life insurance policies will provide for your family immediately upon your passing.
-You want your family to have immediate access to funds for funeral planning and monthly expenses.
+You will want your family to have immediate access to funds for funeral planning and monthly expenses.
 Remember that your estate is not only a set of instructions about what happens after your death, but can also be used if you become ill or incapacitated for any reason.
 Your estate speaks for you when you are no longer able to speak for yourself.
 Your estate deals with guardianship of minor children, trusts and income for minor children and who will be in control of their money until they come of age.
-It can provide care instructions for members of family who have special needs as well as being an important document if you run your own business or are a professional such as a doctor or lawyer.
+It can provide care instructions for members of family who have special needs as well as being an important document if you run your own business or are a professional such as a doctor, dentists or lawyer.